-There are important Slavonic named collections in both the Taylor Institution Library at TABS (Taylor Bodleian Slavonic and Modern Greek Library) and also in the main Bodleian itself.
+There are important Slavonic named collections at both the Taylor Institution Library in St Giles and the Bodleian. .

 Oxford has notable special collections of Slavonic material.
 The Bodleian Library holds most of the early printed book and manuscript material.
-The Slavonic Library in Wellington Square is noted for its holdings of nineteenth century and early twentieth-century books and periodicals.
+The Taylorian in St Giles is noted for its holdings of nineteenth century and early twentieth-century books and periodicals.
 Some Oxford colleges also have important collections of Slavonic and East European material.

 Cleminson, R. A union catalogue of Cyrillic manuscripts in British and Irish collections: the Anne Pennington catalogue.
 London: School of Slavonic and East European Studies University of London, 1988 ( = TAS Z791.A1.1988.C6)